KumoCorp/kumomta/docs/tutorial/quickstart.md

     !!!note
         In the default configuration, it will take about 10 seconds for the log files to flush and show the log entries in the `tailer` output.
-        You can speed that up by changing the `max_segment_duration` in the `init.lua` file, or just by restarting the server via
+        You can speed that up by changing the `max_segment_duration` in the `init.lua` file, or through flushing the log files by restarting the server via
         `sudo systemctl restart kumomta`.

         These example log entries have been formatted for ease of reading in the documentation.